Achievable logoAchievable logo

 Green shoe clause

-If there’s more demand than the underwriter expected, they can initiate the green shoe clause, which was named after the Green Shoe Manufacturing Company (now known as Stride Rite Corporation).
-The rule allows the underwriter to request up to 15% more shares from the issuer, which helps meet the extra demand for shares.
-The Green Shoe Manufacturing Company was the first company to institute this rule in its underwriting agreement.
+If demand is higher than expected, the underwriter can use the green shoe clause, named after the Green Shoe Manufacturing Company (now known as Stride Rite Corporation).
+This clause allows the underwriter to request up to 15% more shares from the issuer to help meet excess demand.
+Green Shoe Manufacturing Company was the first to include this provision in its underwriting agreement.

 During Facebook’s IPO in 2012, Morgan Stanley (the lead underwriter) considered instituting the green shoe clause.
-421 million Facebook shares were initially set to be sold, but Morgan Stanley increased the offering to 484 million shares (15% more) after they saw signs of increased demand.
-This is where things get interesting.
-Morgan Stanley sold short the additional 63 million shares, which left them with two choices.
+Facebook initially planned to sell 421 million shares, but Morgan Stanley increased the offering to 484 million shares (15% more) after seeing signs of increased demand.
+Morgan Stanley sold short the additional 63 million shares, which left two choices.

 Option 1: to cover the short position, they could institute the green shoe clause and buy the additional 63 million shares from Facebook.
 They would pursue this action if the IPO was successful, which is measured by Facebook’s trading price in the secondary market.
 Facebook’s POP (public offering price) was $38.
 If the stock began trading in the secondary market above $38, Morgan Stanley would institute the clause and purchase the shares (to close the short position) directly from Facebook at $38 (minus fees).